MaksymHernets/maksymhernets/README.md

 Hi there 👋

-My name is Maksym and I'm a beginner game developer.
+My name is Maksym and I'm a game developer.

 My skills:
 <ul>